FRRouting/frr/doc/Building_FRR_on_CentOS6.md

 - Zebra is unable to detect what bridge/vrf an interface is associcated with (IFLA_INFO_SLAVE_KIND does not exist in the kernel headers, you can use a newer kernel + headers to get this functionality)
+- frr_reload.py will not work, as this requires Python 2.7, and CentOS 6
+  only has 2.6.
+You can install Python 2.7 via IUS, but it won't work properly unless you compile and install the ipaddr package for it.

 Install required packages
 -------------------------